esamattis/browserify-externalize/README.md

 call `externalize(first, second, callback)` on them.
 It will do following:

   1. Moves all modules that are used in both to the first one
-  1. Removes those modules from the first one that are requireable in the second one
+  1. Removes those modules from the first one that are explicitly requireable in the second one
   1. It generally tries to do the "right thing"

 Example: